vosonha89/vuejs-one-frontend-framework-struct/README.md

 ### `src/`

 The `src` directory contains all of the source code for the application.
 This is where most of the development takes place.
 It is further divided into several subdirectories:

-- **`/components`**: Reusable UI components, such as buttons, modals, or form inputs.
-Each component is typically in its own folder, which includes a `.jsx` or `.tsx` file and a corresponding CSS/SCSS file if necessary.

 - **`/assets`**: Contains static assets like images, fonts, and other resources that are bundled during the build process..